 - The in-depth benefits AI and ML can bring to your travel or tourism business

-- How the hospitality industry uses AI and machine learning to generate more value and meet customer demands
+- AI and machine learning use cases in travel & tourism to generate more value and meet customer demands

 - The main obstacles to implementing these technologies